conjureme/moemoe-discord/README.md

 ### basic configuration

-edit `config/bot.json` to customize your bot's personality:
+edit `config/bot.json` to customize your bot's personality. there's default configs if you need inspriation or guidance for making your own persona

 ```json
 {